ntu-aris/caric/index.md

 # 2. Introduction

-Inspection is a multi-billion business that is [projected to grow substaintially in the next decade](https://www.fortunebusinessinsights.com/inspection-repair-and-maintenance-market-102983), with integration of automation and AI being the driving force.
-Fundamentally, in a typical inspection mission, the main goal is to capture images on the surface of some structures with the best quality possible.
+Inspection, repair and maintenance is a multi-billion business that is [projected to grow substaintially in the next decade](https://www.fortunebusinessinsights.com/inspection-repair-and-maintenance-market-102983), with integration of automation and AI being the driving force.
+At its core, the primary goal in an inspection mission is to capture images on the surface of some structures at the best possible quality.
 However, exploration is also a secondary objective that needs to be addressed to identify the structure and its surface.
 Oftentimes, bounding box(es) can be set around the target of interest to narrow the area of exploration.

-Thanks to their unique mobility, aerial robots have become widely adopted in inspection business.
-We belieive that the next breakthrough in the inspection industry shall be acheived by Cooperative Aerial Robots Inspection (CARI) systems.
+Thanks to their unique mobility, aerial robots have become widely adopted for inspection task.
+We beleive that the next breakthrough in this industry shall be delivered by Cooperative Aerial Robots Inspection (CARI) systems.
 Moreover, in the same spirit of economic specialization, we posit that heterogeneous CARI systems can acheive greater efficiency, quality and versatility compared to single-UAV or homogenous systems.
 Nevertheless, to accomplish this vision, novel cooperative strategies to optimally coordinate the trajectories of the UAVs remain an open research problem.

 To faciliate this development, we introduce CARIC (short for **C**ooperative **A**erial **R**obots **I**nspection **C**hallenge), a software stack based on [Gazebo](https://packages.ubuntu.com/source/jammy/gazebo), [RotorS](https://github.com/ethz-asl/rotors_simulator) and other open-source packages.
 The objective of CARIC is twofold.
 First, it aims to faithfully simulate multi-UAV systems operating in [typical real-world inspection missions](#52-inspection-scenarios).
-Second, based on this tool, different cooperative inspection schemes can be benchmarked based on a [common metric inspired by imaging quality](#53-the-benchmark-criteria).
-The software stack is made public to benefit the community and we welcome all interested parties to participate in [the open challenge at CDC 2023, Singapore](#3-how-to-participate).
+Second, based on this tool, different cooperative inspection schemes can be benchmarked based on a [common metric](#53-the-benchmark-criteria).
+The software stack is made public to benefit the community and we would like to welcome all who are interested to participate in [the open challenge at CDC 2023, Singapore](#3-how-to-participate).

 <div style="text-align:center">
   <img src="docs/mbs_trimmed_spedup.gif" alt="facade_inspection" width="100%"/>